PhD, Colorado School of Mines

 BS, University Of Delaware

-I am currently involved in multiple lines of inquiry.
-The first is a comprehensive look into the overall geochemistry of the deep sandstone aquifer in eastern Wisconsin and the upper Midwest in general.
-Although this aquifer is the preeminent source of groundwater within Wisconsin and Illinois it is over utilized and is coming under increasingly severe stress.
-The last of the Pleistocene ice advances injected a large pulse of fresh Pleistocene water into this aquifer and through the use of noble gas and stable isotope data we are in the process of unraveling the dynamics of this one-time event.
+- The overall geochemistry of the deep sandstone aquifer of the upper Midwest.
+The last of the Pleistocene ice advances injected a large pulse of fresh water into this aquifer, and through the use of noble gas and stable isotope data, we are unraveling the dynamics of this one-time event.

-A third line of inquiry is the development, in collaboration with other colleagues, of a suite of in-situ probes for the rapid, in-situ detection of contamination in submerged sediments.
-Our probes allow real-time identification of PAH and heavy metal contamination in sediments for a fraction of the effort involved in the typical coring and subsequent lab analysis that is in use today.
-These probes induce contaminant fluorescence using laser or x-ray excitation (for PAHs and metals respectively).
+- The development of a suite of in-situ probes for the rapid, screening-level detection of contamination in submerged or subaerial sediments.
+These probes induce contaminant fluorescence by excitation with either laser or x-ray irradiation.
+Our probes allow real-time identification of PAH and heavy metal contamination in sediments for a fraction of the effort involved in the typical coring and subsequent lab analysis that is typically used.

 Chemical Hydrogeology, Contaminant Transport, Field Methods in Hydrogeology, Environmental Geology